-How To Go Beyond Password Management To Protect Data
+Go Beyond Password Management to Keep Data Secure

-Effective password management is critical to keep your organization's data and information safe.
+A strong password policy is only the first line of defense when it comes to keeping your organization's data and information safe.

-Articles published March 16, 2017 by Mike Wallen
+Articles published March 16, 2017 by Ben Killion

 - Minimum length of eight characters (ten or more is recommended).

 - Include at least one number and special character, but do not require overly complex composition rules.

 - Prevent user-related information and use a common password dictionary (ban list) to ensure obscurity.

 - Do not allow for password hints and use Two-Factor Authentication (2FA) if allowing a Forgot Password functionality.

 - Ensure any stored passwords are strongly salted and hashed.